FernandoRando1/SAT-solver/README.md

 # SAT-solver
 Unique SAT# solver that uses cutset/variable grouping to accelerate the solver.
-READ ME has more info
+READ ME.pdf has more info